-Definition: Search Engine Optimization (SEO) describes the tactical and strategic efforts to maximize a website's placement in search engine results.
-SEO depends on (among other factors): on-page HTML structure, website architecture, page content and keyword usage, inbound links, and a domain's collective content.
+Definition: Search Engine Optimization (SEO) is the process of increasing a website's organic search rankings.
+SEO tactics include on-page HTML structure, website architecture, page content and keyword usage, inbound links, and a domain's collective content.

 SEO is consistently a major driver of growth and customer acquisition for ecommerce stores.
 One survey found SEO to account for approximately 30% of ecommerce site traffic, underlying the massive opportunity for online stores to acquire unpaid traffic.

 An oft-misunderstood practice, effective SEO involves much more than simply including the right keywords on a page.
 SEO touches on every part of a website, making a basic understanding of SEO best practices important for everyone who works on the user-facing portion of an online business.

 To understand why best practices are the way they are, it's important to understand the search engines they're trying to please.
 Search engines deploy bots (commonly referred to as "spiders") that crawl websites and index their content.

 Website architecture is a critical component of SEO because it lays the path for search engines to crawl a site's various pages.
 If important sections of your website aren't easy to find, a spider won't crawl it and assumes it isn't important.

 When web users type a query into the search bar and hit enter, Google instantaneously scans its index and returns what it deems to be the most relevant results.
 Rankings are determined by search algorithms that take many factors into consideration.
 Google uses over 200 signals to determine its rankings, and a simple way to categorize these signals is on-page and off-page.

 On-page SEO comprises mostly of work that's done to optimize for search engines.
 Important elements include: